Leesville Lake (Ohio): Camping

 Leesville North Fork Marina & Campground (formerly known as Petersburg Marina & Campground) is located on the north fork or Leesville Lake, a few miles off of Ohio State Route 332.
 The facility features boat rentals, dock rental, RV and primitive site rentals and cottage rentals.

 Summer camps

 The Salvation Army runs Camp Neosa at the lake.

-The United Methodist Church runs Camp Aldersgate on the north side of the lake.
+The United Methodist Church runs Camp Aldersgate on the south side of the north fork of the lake.

 Camp Wakonda is run by the Christ Presbyterian Church on the north side of the lake between NEOSA & Firebird Roosevelt.

 The Ohio FFA runs Camp Muskingum on the south side of the north fork of the lake.

 Camp Roosevelt Firebird is located on the north side of the lake.
 In February 2023, director and owner Joe Mendes announced his decision to sell Camp Roosevelt Firebird and close for the 2023 season.
 The closure of Firebird is due to his plans to retire.
 In August 2023, the camp was purchased by the Muskingum Watershed Conservancy District (MWCD).

 Falcon Camp is located south of Camp Roosevelt Firebird on the opposite shore of the lake.